mabauer/strip/readme.txt

 Strip Lightbox Plugin for WordPress
 ====================================

-This plugin will implement the strip lightbox into WordPress
+This plugin will implement the strip lightbox into WordPress.

 Installation Instructions: